 Law enforcement will also continue to make adjustments based on the push for the decriminalization of marijuana possession.
 We may see more cities and local governments adopt policies to remove or lessen penalties for recreational marijuana before a statewide action occurs.

 Medical Marijuana for Texans Now

 The increasing public support of marijuana has led more people to consider medical cannabis for their own symptom management.
-The first step in Texas is to speak with a licensed medical marijuana doctor.
+The first step in Texas is to speak with a licensed medical marijuana doctor on how to get a medical marijuana card in Texas.
 The doctor will gauge your symptoms and decide whether marijuana is the best option for your condition and recommend the proper dosage.
 If you qualify for a prescription, you are permitted to order from a cannabis dispensary in Texas.

 As of now, you can’t just walk into a dispensary and buy cannabis over the counter.
 A marijuana doctor is required to access legalized cannabis.

 Texas 420 Doctors offers the easiest way to access your cannabis prescription.
 It takes less than 60 seconds to see if you qualify.
 We make it easy to schedule a consultation session with one of our CURT-registered physicians so you can discuss your medical history, symptoms, and treatment options.

 If you qualify for a prescription, you’re free to order from a cannabis dispensary anytime.
 You’re also added to the Texas Compassionate Use Registry and issued a cannabis card or letter of approval, allowing you to travel with your cannabis medication without any worries.